Models

 XRV Pathology Classifiers

-class torchxrayvision.models.DenseNet(weights=SPECIFY, op_threshs=None, apply_sigmoid=False)
+class xrv.models.DenseNet(weights=SPECIFY, op_threshs=None, apply_sigmoid=False)

 Based on “Densely Connected Convolutional Networks”

-model = xrv.models.DenseNet(weights="densenet121-res224-all")
+model = xrv.models.DenseNet(weights="densenet121-res224-all") # trained on all datasets

 model = xrv.models.DenseNet(weights="densenet121-res224-rsna") # RSNA Pneumonia Challenge

-model = xrv.models.DenseNet(weights="densenet121-res224-nih") # NIH chest X-ray8
+model = xrv.models.DenseNet(weights="densenet121-res224-nih") # NIH ChestX-ray14

-model = xrv.models.DenseNet(weights="densenet121-res224-pc") # PadChest (University of Alicante)
+model = xrv.models.DenseNet(weights="densenet121-res224-pc") # PadChest

 model = xrv.models.DenseNet(weights="densenet121-res224-chex") # CheXpert (Stanford)